google/applied-machine-learning-intensive/v2/03_regression/05_introduction_to_tensorflow/slides.md

 *An end-to-end open source machine learning platform*

 <!--
 It is time in our machine learning and data science journey to introduce you to TensorFlow.
-TensorFlow bills itself as "An end-to-end open source machine learning platform".
+TensorFlow bills itself as "an end-to-end open source machine learning platform."

 What does this actually mean?

-"end-to-end" means that TensorFlow has tooling that allows you to start from nothing and build, train, validate, deploy, and maintain a model.
+"End-to-end" means that TensorFlow has tooling that allows you to start from nothing and build, train, validate, deploy, and maintain a model.

-"open source" means that the code is freely available.
+"Open source" means that the code is freely available.
 You can look at how TensorFlow works on the inside if you desire.
 If you find a bug or need a feature, you can try to contribute code to change TensorFlow.

-"machine learning platform" means TensorFlow was designed with machine learning in mind.
+"Machine learning platform" means TensorFlow was designed with machine learning in mind.
 TensorFlow isn't necessarily restricted to machine learning applications, but it is designed for them.
 -->

 ---